oliverstockdale/starter-academic/content/project/vortex-dynamics-in-two-dimensional-superfluids/index.md

   preview_only: false
   caption: "Credit: Dr. Chris Baker, UQ."
 ---
 Superfluidity is a rich and unusual phenomenon that exhibits macroscopic quantum behaviour.
 Superfluids have *zero viscosity*, which means they can flow without loss of kinetic energy.
-This has very interesting and exiciting implications to future quantum technologies where this *dissipationless* property of superfluidity could be exploited to, for example, [build very low-energy electronic transistors](http://www.fleet.org.au).
+This has very interesting and exciting implications to future quantum technologies where this *dissipationless* property of superfluidity could be exploited to, for example, [build very low-energy electronic transistors](http://www.fleet.org.au).

 However, superfluids can contain quantum vortices – tiny whirlpools that spin around and interact with one another (see the header figure).
 These vortices can be closely related to the emergence of dissipation in a superfluid.
 As such, we must study their dynamics to understand how we can predict their behaviour and even, perhaps, control it.